openlilylib/oll-misc/pitch/auto-transpose/README.md

 If the instrument is switched, the auto-transpose will follow, and the key signature will be reprinted automatically.

+A third context property `insertKeySignatures` is available to turn off the automatically inserted key signatures.
+Explicit key changes will still be transposed.

 Known issue:

 * If a key change happens at the same moment as a transposition change, a warning may be triggered ``warning: conflict with event: `key-change-event'``.
 These can be safely ignored.